 Proper filtration of both the air in your home and incoming ventilated air is key to removing unwanted particles.
 Installing an Aprilaire whole-home air purifier will help decrease stagnant indoor air pollution and, in turn, provide your family with clean, healthy, breathable air.
 Our purifiers create Healthy Air by reducing contaminants that linger in your home, like dust mites, pollen, mold spores, gases, chemicals, and smoke.

 Proper humidity levels help reduce the transmission of viruses and can stifle mold growth in your home.
-Typically, it’s best to keep your home’s humidity as close to 50% as possible for optimal results.
+Typically, it’s best to keep your home’s humidity between 30-60 percent for optimal results.
 Controlling your humidity can be done through dehumidification and humidification.